Applied-Scientific-Research/onbody/README.md

 `onbody` is a testbed C++ library and driver program for a single evaluation of the forces on a system of target points from a system of source particles (an "N-body" problem).

-This is easiest understood in the context of gravitation: all stars (masses) in a galaxy attract all other stars; to find the forces between all of them on a computer, you would need to compute, for each star, the distance, direction, and then force that every other star applies.
+This is most easily understood in the context of gravitation, where all stars (masses) in a galaxy attract all other stars according to [Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
+To find the forces between all of them on a computer, you would need to compute, for each star, the distance, direction, and then force that every other star applies.
 This is a trivially easy algorithm to write, but it must perform about 20 * N * N arithmetic operations to find all of the stars' new accelerations (where N is the number of stars).
-This is called direct summation, and is an O(N^2) method.
+This is called direct summation, and is an O(N^2) method, because the cost is the second power of the problem size.
+For N<10,000, this is still quite fast, but galaxies can easily contain 100 billion or more stars, not to even mention other forms of mass (planets, dark matter, uncoalesced gases).

-In this software are "treecodes" that aim to make that calculation much faster, theoretically C * N * log(N) operations, where C is some constant number (generally larger than 20).
+In this repository you'll find "treecodes"; these aim to make that calculation much faster, theoretically C * N * log(N) operations, where C is some constant number (generally larger than 20).
-Treecode algorithms are still relatively easy to program, but it is a little challenging to optimize their performance on current computer hardware.
+Treecode algorithms, like the [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation), are still relatively easy to program, but require some extra care to optimize their performance on current computer hardware.
-Finally, there are methods (Fast Multipole Method, dual-tree-traversal, etc.) that can reduce that further to C * N operations (C is again a constant number, although it could be large), but at the cost of an even more intricate algorithm and more difficulty optimizing the code for peak performance.
+Finally, there are methods ([Fast Multipole Method](https://en.wikipedia.org/wiki/Fast_multipole_method), dual-tree-traversal, etc.) that can reduce the cost further to C * N operations (C is again a constant number, although it could be large), but at the cost of an even more intricate algorithm and more difficulty optimizing the code for peak performance.